5 Top Tips for Bring Your Dog to Work Day

 Research has suggested that bringing pets to work can help to reduce stress levels for employees, as well as making the job more enjoyable too!
 So, here at Asda Money, we’ve put together 5 of our top tips to help your pooch settle in on their first day at the office – but remember to ask your boss beforehand!

-If your dog has never been to work with you before, then it can be naturally quite unusual for them.
+If your dog has never been to work with you before, then it can be naturally quite unusual for them - it's very different to working from your home office or bedroom.
 When they arrive, they might be lucky enough to get smothered with affection, which might be a bit much for them at first.
 A good way to help them prepare for a day at work is to introduce them to the room beforehand.
 If you get the chance, try to let them have a run around the room after work one day when it’s quiet, so they can get used to the environment without the crowds.
 Make the visit short and relaxed, so your pooch has a positive association with the building.

 You also need to try to tame any current naughty behaviours before they spend a day at work with you.
-If your pooch has a tendency to bark, jump up, or pull on a lead, you should try to control these behaviours in advance, to avoid people in the office getting distracted or frustrated.
+Not all dogs are professional pooches, so if your furry friend has a tendency to bark, jump up, or pull on a lead, you should try to control these behaviours in advance, to avoid people in the office getting distracted or frustrated.
 Ideally, you want to make sure that your dog would be welcome to come back in the future, so first impressions mean a lot.

 Make them Feel at Home